kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 Things don't always go well as we planned, so next, let's talk about things that don't progress as I expected.

-Before that, I want to add that during my last 6 weeks, there are 2 weeks where I was travelling around, For that 2 weeks, I went for a short vacation, spent some time with my family and deal with chores and adulting stuff.
-If I were to be able to commit fully 6 weeks, I think I would probably accomplished most of the things I set out to.
-Anyway, enough of excuse and let's talk about those goals that didn't progress as expected.

 Regarding my work on database system, it doesn't progress as much as I hope for.
 I'm currently still implementing the lock manager to allow concurrency